andyduke/lit-widget/packages/lit-widget/DOCUMENTATION.md

 }
 ```
-...then it will be equivalent to something like this getter:
+...it will be equivalent to something like this getter:
 ```js
 @customElement('w-hello')
 class HelloWidget extends LitWidget {